Gambling Addiction

 - Encourage the family member to take positive steps to deal with their gambling.

-- Make steps to seek counseling 1-800-333-HOPE and/or attend a help group (Gambler’s Anonymous, SMART Recovery, etc.)
+- Make steps to seek counseling.
+Call 1-800-333-HOPE and/or attend a help group (Gambler’s Anonymous, SMART Recovery, etc.)

-- Consider self-excluding from local gambling venues.
+- Consider asking the gambler to self-exclude from local gambling venues

 - If online gambling is an issue, get a free subscription to Gamban or BetBlocker.

-- Consider a True Link credit card
+- Consider a True Link credit card to protect spending.

 - Families are eligible for free counseling in Minnesota, whether or not the gambler is willing to seek help.
 Call the Minnesota Problem Gambling Helpline at 1-800-333-HOPE or text “HOPE” to 53342.